dead-end/Git/Delete-unreachable.md

 ## Delete unreachable objects
-In this document I describe how to delete unreachable objects from a loose store in isomophic-git.
+In this document I describe how to delete unreachable loose objects in isomophic-git.

 The basis algorithm is straigt forward.
 - get a list of root object ids